Tears as dog that bit vet given death sentence

 Fraser was crying with her head in her hands as Judge David Cameron gave his decision to have Chopper euthanised.
 This was a mandatory requirement of the conviction, unless exceptional circumstances could be proven.

-The packed public gallery was cleared of Fraser’s supporters by security, who swore and yelled, after the announcement.
+Security cleared the packed public gallery of Fraser’s supporters, some of whom swore and yelled, after the announcement.

 Fraser’s dog Chopper bit veterinarian Dr Liza Schneider during an appointment to discuss the dog’s neutering in October 2021.